jimingz9380/about-me/README.md

 *lion
 *cheetach
 *dolphin

+This is a order list of my Favorite animal
+1) Cheetah
+2) Lion
+3) dolphin

 ## Contact
 you can contact me at Jimingz9380@hstat.org to know more about me if you wonder anything.